ttperr/WavER/README.md

 # WavER: A Unified Pipeline for Scalable Entity Resolution

-**Advancing Entity Resolution with Supervised, Unsupervised, Graph-Based, and Large Language Model Approaches**
+**Advancing Entity Resolution: Creating a Unified Pipeline for Scalable Blocking and Accurate Matching**

 ## 📌 Overview